Grantb2134/Guide-NYC-Project-2/README.md

 # <div align="center">**You Won't Find A Better City!**</div>
 <br>
+First and foremost my partner and I would like to thank you for your time and consideration, as you allow us to take you on a journey through America's only city worth talking about.
+Enjoy!

+The journey begins with an introduction and a list of the five boroughs that make New York City.
+Once you've selected the borough of your desire, you're then taken to a list of activites of that particular borough.
+From there you'll make a decsion, but there's no harm in looking at them all, you wont regret it.
+Then you open the door and the first thing you see is a wonderfull image representing that venue you've choosen along with a brief description.
+Its only brief so you can then add and make it your own.
+If you have time live a little return home utilizing the *Return Home* link and see all that the five boroughs have to offer.
+After all it doesnt get any better than NYC!
 <!-- The README.md must contain the following information

     Name of project